elgatosf/streamdeck-kit-ipad/README.md

 ## Features

+The Stream Deck for iPad SDK is tailored for a seamless plug-and-play experience on iPadOS.
+Here, your application takes control when it comes to the foreground, dictating the appearance and functions of the Stream Deck's buttons, and for the Stream Deck +, managing its rotary knobs and touchscreen interactions.

-All Stream Deck devices share the ability to subscribe to key up/down events.
+All Stream Deck devices:

-Additionally, devices equipped with LED keys offer the functionality of setting images onto keys, applying background images, and rendering keys and backgrounds using SwiftUI.

-For devices featuring rotary encoders, it is possible to subscribe to rotation and up/down events.
+- Handle key up/down events

+Devices with LED keys:
+- Set images onto keys
+- Set background images
+- Render keys and backgrounds with SwiftUI

+Devices with Rotary encoders:
+- Handle rotation and up/down events

+Devices with touch displays:
+- Draw onto touch display
-Devices with touch displays allow for rendering display content with SwiftUI.
+- Render touch display content with SwiftUI

 ## Prerequisites